Ann Kim: Response to worker union organizing

 On May 28, 2024, workers at Kim's restaurant in the Uptown neighborhood of Minneapolis delivered a petition to Kim declaring their intent to unionize.
 Workers are organizing with Unite Here Local 17, a local hospitality union.
 Worker issues include consistent scheduling so they can better anticipate their paychecks.
-Kim decided not to voluntarily recognize the union, so the restaurant workers will vote on June 27, 2024, on unionizing.
+Kim decided not to voluntarily recognize the union, so the restaurant workers voted on June 27, 2024 to propose unionizing.
 More than 70% of the restaurant's workers signed the initial petition.
 Messages Kim sent to staff trying to convince them to vote no on unionizing in an attempt to union bust were leaked.
 On June 27, 2024, the workers voted to unionize.
 On August 22, 2024, Kim announced that the restaurant would be closing.
 Kim’s restaurant group, Vestalia Hospitality, claimed it was due to "ongoing financial losses".
 On August 30th, 2024, the restaurant permanently shuttered.